 Borders protect the artwork.
 Giclee prints will last generations but they are as delicate as a flower and should be treated so.
 Having that border gives you something to hold on to.
 Some fine art papers are more likely to show things like finger prints or mishandling if you touch the printed area directly so having that extra space helps alleviate the potential for damage.

-The border or even the margins you choose to add, give you extra space to sign a print.
+The border, or even any embedded margins you add to your image file, give you extra space to sign a print.
 This is crucial in many cases since you might not want to deface your actual artwork with a pencil or marker if you are signing prints.
 That extra space can be used to include whatever information you need.
 As an example, we see some artists will create their own embedded margins then include a caption (title and/or artist name) on one side underneath the image and their signature on the other side beneath their image.
 Of course, they must make this part of their image file but generally it is easy to do plus looks nice.

 Borders make it easier to place a print behind matting.
 Matting windows can vary in how exact they are to size.
 For instance, if you order a matting in which the window that is 8×10, the actual window usually measures slightly smaller.
 But I have seen some instances where custom mats are requested to be exact.
 This can pose a problem when trying to position and adhere behind it if the overall dimensions are the exact same size.
 By having a border going around the perimeter, making the sheet size larger, you do not have to worry or struggle with getting the print to position behind the mat.